WismutHansen/lst/README.md

 #### CLI Authentication Workflow

-The CLI provides a streamlined authentication flow that integrates with the server's email-based token system:
+The CLI provides a streamlined authentication flow that works with the server's log-based token system:

 1. **Configure server URL** (if not done already):